goto-eof/fromgtog/README.md

 <h2 id="news">News</h2>

+- 2025/10/12
+    - added the following GitHub Workflows in order to build executables of FromGtoG for each platform:
+        - Linux (.deb)
+            - amd64
+            - arm64
+        - MacOS (.pkg)
+            - amd64
+            - arm64
+        - Windows (.msi)
+            - amd64
+            - arm64
 - 2025/10/10
-    - user input validation feature (composite pattern + factory pattern in order to make the code more readable) -> "Fianlly!" (:
+    - user input validation feature (composite pattern + factory pattern in order to make the code more readable) -> " Fianlly!" (:
     - currently validation feature is compatible only with Linux paths (not tested on other Operative Systems) -> I still need to complete it in order to make it cross platform
     - view tokens as password (****)
     - update log level to info -> "Fianlly!" (:
     - exclude repo names feature